top of page

 N side of 108th Ave, E of 30th.
 Moved 1 mile S of Pullman in 1963

 Allegan book p.
 16. Photo of school p.
-16. Moved in 1963, 1 mile S of Pullman.
+16. In 1963 moved 1 mile S of Pullman.
 Owned by William Sweet.
-In 1955 there were 40 students enrolled.
-History of Allegan County, page 517
+In 1965, 40 students were enrolled.
+Open until at least 1967.
+History of Allegan County p.
+517

 Allegan